 In the final analysis, simple grazing management decision-making tools and using your noggin may be more valuable than increasing outside inputs to solve the weak links in our grazing operations.
 A $4 piece of paper might be just the ticket to improve your overall health and profitability, or to get you through the next weather event.

 Ready to get started on your own grazing chart?
-Thanks to Troy and his Northeast SARE supported project, we’ve got them for you!
+Thanks to Troy and his Northeast SARE supported project, here they are!
 Get your grazing charts here.

 Troy used to do that too he tells me.
 He switched to the charts because he felt like it was easier for him to track the number of days for regrowth, and to add in all the other parts of his life that he needed to schedule around.